socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 Troubleshooting Notifications
 ----------------------------------------

 If you are not receiving notifications, there are some simple ways to troubleshoot problems.
 We also have a vibrant developer community and support
-here: http://support.getsocialize.com support who can help Additionally here some common errors you might encounter
+here: http://support.getsocialize.com support who can help.

+Additionally, here some common errors you might encounter:

 I Don't See the Notifications Button